Statistics: I was born in

 an assumption, among academics, that ordinary people just aren't smart

 enough to learn logic.
-Yet in a many cases, perhaps even most,
+Yet in many cases, perhaps even most,

 concerned.
-For most people do learn logic, at least well enough to
+Most people do learn logic well enough to

 do their jobs with an acceptable degree of competence.
 And if they